I3at57/I3at57/README.md

 # printf("Hello World ! :wave:");
 ---

-I am a third year student at the Technological University of Troyes <a href="https://www.utt.fr/">UTT</a> in industrial engineering.
+I am a third year student at the Technological University of Troyes <a href="https://www.utt.fr/">UTT</a> in Industrial Engineering (GI).
 I also love training my skills in computer sciences and coding :computer:

-Currently learning HTML & CSS :heart:
+I need to upload some academic project on GitHub...